 Louisiana has stepped out ahead of all other states in the nation in helping farmers learn to voluntarily comply with stricter environmental standards governing water quality.
 This has happened because of the LSU AgCenter’s Master Farmer Program.

-Another group of farmers will join the ranks of Louisiana's Master Farmers on Jan.
-12, 2012, when they are recognized for this achievement at a ceremony in Lafayette as part of the annual meeting of the Louisiana Association of Conservation Districts.
-So far, 124 farmers will have earned this status, which means they have not only learned the latest in conservation practices, but they are implementing them on their farms.
+A group of 29 farmers will join the ranks of Louisiana's Master Farmers on Jan.
+9, 2014, when they are recognized for this achievement at a ceremony in Lafayette.
+That will bring the total to 192 farmers who have earned this status, which means they have not only learned the latest in conservation practices, but they are implementing them on their farms.

-The Master Farmer program, which got its start in 2001 as a way for farmers to learn up-to-date, research-based conservation practices in a comprehensive manner, is a partnership of five agricultural entities – the LSU AgCenter, Louisiana Farm Bureau Federation, Louisiana Cattleman’s Association, the Natural Resource Conservation Service (NRCS) and the Louisiana Department of Agriculture and Forestry (LDAF), which has the authority by law through the Commissioner of Agriculture to approve the certification.
+The Master Farmer program, which got its start in 2001 as a way for farmers to learn up-to-date, research-based conservation practices in a comprehensive manner, is a partnership among the LSU AgCenter, Louisiana Farm Bureau Federation, Louisiana Cattleman’s Association, the Natural Resource Conservation Service (NRCS) and the Louisiana Department of Agriculture and Forestry (LDAF), which has the authority by law through the Commissioner of Agriculture to approve the certification.

-“Numerous agricultural commodity groups and state natural resource agencies also endorse the program,” said Paul Coreil, LSU AgCenter vice chancellor and director of the Louisiana Cooperative Extension Service.
+“Numerous agricultural commodity groups and state natural resource agencies also endorse the program,” said Bill Richardson, LSU vice president for agriculture.

 The Master Farmer program was established as an innovative way to help farmers learn to reduce runoff into Louisiana’s waterways and improve water quality.
 The premise of the program is to encourage farmers to voluntarily change some of their practices to address environmental concerns.

-“The practices they adopt usually cost them money,” Coreil said.
+“The practices they adopt usually cost them money,” Richardson said.
 “But the long-term effect is a more efficient operation that will be more profitable.
-The public benefits because the ultimate result is clean air and water for everybody.”
+The public benefits because the ultimate result is cleaner air and water for everybody.”

 Although the incentive is water quality, the program gives LSU AgCenter educators the opportunity to roll into the curriculum the latest research-based information concerning production, management and marketing.

 In the third phase, the farmer must put together a conservation plan and timetable for implementation of management practices.
-The farmer does this in cooperation with the NRCS in Louisiana.“We build relationships with farmers through this program,” said Kevin Norton, NRCS state conservationist.
+The farmer does this in cooperation with the NRCS in Louisiana and LSU AgCenter specialists.“We build relationships with farmers through this program,” said Kevin Norton, NRCS state conservationist.
 “Our challenge is to be there to assist farmers and help them solve problems in the future.”

-The LSU AgCenter is one of 11 institutions of higher education in the Louisiana State University System.
+The LSU AgCenter is one of 10 institutions of higher education in the Louisiana State University System.
 Headquartered in Baton Rouge, it provides educational services in every parish and conducts research that contributes to the economic development of the state.
-The LSU AgCenter does not grant degrees nor benefit from tuition increases.
 The LSU AgCenter plays an integral role in supporting agricultural industries, enhancing rural areas and the environment, and improving the quality of life through its family and 4-H youth programs.

 Send to friend